SanjeevaRDodlapati/QeMLflow/docs/reports/innovation/REVOLUTIONARY_ENHANCEMENT_ANALYSIS.md

 ## Executive Summary

-After conducting a deep architectural analysis of the ChemML codebase, I've identified **revolutionary opportunities** for innovation that could position ChemML as the **leading framework in computational chemistry**.
+After conducting a deep architectural analysis of the QeMLflow codebase, I've identified **revolutionary opportunities** for innovation that could position QeMLflow as the **leading framework in computational chemistry**.
 This analysis reveals both impressive existing capabilities and transformative enhancement opportunities.

 ---